choraio/chora-docs/src/development/testing/ibc-test-3.md

 # IBC Test 3

 In this section, you will testing the `ibc` module using `chora-chain` and `regen-ledger`.
-At the moment, `regen-ledger` is not setup to be used with `starport`, which means we will need to do a manual setup like we did in the previous test ("IBC Test 2").
+At the moment, `regen-ledger` is not set up to be used with `starport`, which means we will need to do a setup like we did in the previous test ("IBC Test 2").

 ## Run Chora Chain